 For the past year, the EU MAP was actively involved in the development of the two SHERPA Position Papers on the Long-Term Vision for Rural Areas and on Biodiversity and Landscape features (pilot exercise).

-The meeting was attended by the following experts from civil society, policy and research fields: Alexia Rouby (DG AGRI, European Commission), Hélène Moraut (European Committee of the Regions – CoR), Tom Jones and Vanessa Halhead (European Rural Community Alliance – ERCA), Goran Šoster (Partnership for Rural Europe – PREPARE), Paul Soto (European Network for Rural Development – ENRD), David Miller and Katerine Irvine (The James Hutton Institute), Dominique Barjolle (University of Zurich), Olivier Chartier, Elodie Salle and Brigit Zomer (Ecorys), and Enrique Nieto and Roxana Vilcu (AEIDL).
+The meeting was attended by the following experts from civil society, policy and research fields: Alexia Rouby (DG AGRI, European Commission), Hélène Moraut (European Committee of the Regions – CoR), Tom Jones and Vanessa Halhead (European Rural Community Alliance – ERCA), Goran Šoster (Partnership for Rural Europe – PREPARE), Paul Soto (European Network for Rural Development – ENRD), David Miller and Katerine Irvine (The James Hutton Institute), Dominique Barjolle (ETH Zurich), Olivier Chartier, Elodie Salle and Brigit Zomer (Ecorys), and Enrique Nieto and Roxana Vilcu (AEIDL).

 The group benefited from an excellent presentation by María Gafo Gómez-Zamalloa of DG AGRI on the main elements of the recently published Communication on the Long-Term Vision for Rural Areas (LTVRA).
 In this respect, members exchanged on how SHERPA can continue contributing to the work of the European Commission on rural areas, alongside different ways of engaging with the actions outlined in the Rural Pact of the LTVRA.